minio/operator/examples/kustomization/sts-example/README.md

 Each example in this folder contains an example using a different SDK on how to adopt Operator's STS.

-> ⚠️ This feature is an Beta release now starting Operator v6.x, Operator v5.x released STS as v1alpha1.
+> ⚠️ This feature is on v1beta1 starting Operator v6.x, Operator v5.x released STS as v1alpha1.

 # Requirements

-## Enabling STS functionality

-At the moment, the STS feature ships off by default, to turn it on switch `OPERATOR_STS_ENABLED` to `on` on the `minio-operator` deployment.

 ## TLS